 By Koichi Hamada*

-This content is © Project Syndicate, 2015, and is here with permission.
+Koichi Hamada, Professor Emeritus of Economics at Yale, is a special adviser to Japan’s prime minister.
+This content is © Project Syndicate, 2017, and is here with permission.